grantj-re3/FlindersDSpace-csv2xmlstruct/README_hdl2item_bmecsv.md

 123456789/5235,123456789/5057,"My title"
 ```

-Example CSV output after processing with hdl2item_bmecsv.rb
+Example CSV output (eg. out_file.csv) after processing with
-(eg. out_file.csv).
+hdl2item_bmecsv.rb.
 This assumes that the DSpace database lookup
 of handle 123456789/5235 gives the item_id (ie. resource_id with
-resource_type of :item).
+resource_type of :item) of 5177.
 ```
 "id","collection","dc.title"
 "5177","123456789/5057","My title"